rma-rripken/casanntra/README.md

 Each of these methods applies a combination of **"freezing" and restarting with low learning rates** to control model updates effectively.
 As part of this abstraction, each step in the training sequence consists of an **initial phase** and a **main phase**, ensuring stability and gradual adaptation to the new data.

-### Overview
+## Postprocessing: Export and Conversion to Native Units
 The trained neural network models in this framework are stored in **scaled units** for numerical stability during training.
-However, when deploying models for real-world applications or integrating with external frameworks (e.g., Java-based systems, TensorFlow Serving), it is often necessary to convert the model outputs back to **native physical units**.
+However, when deploying models for real-world applications or integrating with external frameworks (e.g., Java-based systems, TensorFlow Serving for CalSim), it is often necessary to convert the model outputs back to **native physical units**.

-## Postprocessing: Export and Conversion to Native Units
 This section outlines the procedures for:
 - **Wrapping trained models** with an `UnscaleLayer` to restore outputs to native units.
 - **Exporting trained models** from `.h5` to TensorFlow’s **SavedModel (`.pb`) format**.
 - **Checking model predictions** after conversion.

 ### Exporting a Model with Native Units
-By default, models are trained with scaled output variables (e.g., salinity, flow rates).
-The `UnscaleLayer` applies the inverse scaling transformation to produce **real-world values** at inference time.
+These two tasks are done with a utility.
+The `UnscaleLayer` applies the inverse scaling transformation to produce **real-world values** at inference time, such as micromhos/cm specific conductance or an X2 value in kilometers.

 #### **Conversion Process: H5 → TF SavedModel Format**
 To convert an `.h5` model into **TensorFlow’s SavedModel format**, follow these steps: